-The New Jersey Turnpike Authority is dedicated to the safe and efficient movement of people and goods over two of the busiest toll roads in the United States – the New Jersey Turnpike and the Garden State Parkway.
-The Authority’s highways are a critical link in the transportation network of the Northeast Corridor.
-Every day, the Turnpike and the Parkway provide the safest, quickest, and most convenient routes for hundreds of thousands of commuters, truckers, and recreational travelers.
+The New Jersey Turnpike Authority operates two of the busiest toll roads in the U.S. – the New Jersey Turnpike and the Garden State Parkway.
+Our roads provide the safest, quickest, and most convenient routes for thousands of drivers every hour of every day.

-The Turnpike was the first toll road in New Jersey and the third in the nation when it opened in 1951.
+The Turnpike was the first modern-day toll road in New Jersey and the third in the nation when it opened in 1951.
 It has grown over time from 118 miles to 148 with the addition of the Newark Bay Hudson County Extension (1956), the Pearl Harbor Memorial Turnpike Extension (1956), the Western Spur (1970) and the I-95 Extension (1992).
 The road has grown wider over the years, too.
 Originally four lanes for its full length, it’s now as wide as 14 lanes in some areas.
-There are 366 toll lanes at the 28 interchanges.
-They include 142 entry lanes and 222 exit lanes.
-E-ZPass is accepted in all lanes.
-There are express E-ZPass lanes at interchanges 1, 6 and 18W.
-For drivers who don't have E-ZPass, there are 69 entry lanes with dual-height ticket machines and 108 staffed exit lanes.
+There are 378 toll lanes at the 30 interchanges.
+They include 148 entry lanes and 230 exit lanes.
+E-ZPass is accepted in all lanes at all plazas.
+There are express E-ZPass lanes at interchanges 1, 6, 18E, and 18W.
+Cash is accepted in select lanes at all plazas except 19W, which is E-ZPass Only.